BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 *As if.* -- Juillet 2024

 >She's a mystery.
->As if I wanted to know.
 >As if I wanted to cling on to her drapes
 >to reveal a clouded sky.
+>As if I wanted to know.
->As if she'd want to do the same.
+>As if she wanted the same.
 >As if I didn't mull
 >for some time before she woke
 >over whether my fingers